The Son

 John borrowed this Greek word because it captured well who Christ was in relationship to the Father.

-Christ is the full declaration and explanation of God i.e. the Word or Logos of and from God.
-Not merely words about God but the manifestation of the very mind and truth of who God is.
-To see and grasp this - the Logos - is to see and grasp God Himself.
+Christ is the full declaration and explanation of God ¹physically manifested as a man i.e. the Logos of and from God.
+Not merely words about God but the very mind and truth of who God is manifested in the flesh.
+To see and grasp the Logos is to see and grasp God Himself.
 This is why Christ said, if you have seen me (truly grasp and fully understand me) you have seen the Father i.e. very God Himself.

 The Spirit